-- A. The shipping papers shall contain accurate weight, piece count of the number of boxes shipped and value of goods in U.S. dollars as stated on the PO. - B. The Seller shall ensure that shipments of ocean containers are secured with high security mechanical seals.
-Seals must be affixed at the manufacturer point of origin (loading) and shall meet or exceed the ISO guideline for high security seals "ISO 17712, Freight Containers Mechanical Seals".
-The Seller shall record all seal numbers on the shipping paperwork. - C. The physical integrity of the ocean container structure shall be verified prior to loading, to include the reliability of the locking mechanisms of the doors.
+- A. The shipping papers shall contain accurate weight, piece count of the number of boxes shipped and value of goods in U.S. dollars as stated on the PO. - B. The Seller shall ensure that shipments of ocean containers and truck trailers are secured with high security mechanical seals.
+Seals must be affixed at the manufacturer point of origin (loading) and shall meet or exceed the ISO guideline for high security seals "ISO 17712:2013, Freight Containers Mechanical Seals".
+The Seller shall record all seal numbers on the shipping paperwork. - C. The physical integrity of the ocean container structure shall be verified/inspected prior to loading, to include the reliability of the locking mechanisms of the doors.

-The following seven-point inspection process is required for all containers:
+For ocean containers, the following 7-point inspection process is required:

-Front wall; 2) Left side; 3) Right side; 4) Floor; 5) Ceiling/Roof; 6) Inside/Outside doors; Outside/Undercarriage.
+1) Front wall; 2) Left side; 3) Right side; 4) Floor; 5) Ceiling/Roof; 6) Inside/Outside doors; 7) Outside/Undercarriage.